anon-blue/anon.blue/README.txt

                                                                               df
 gdfsdfsdfedfdsdfdfgdfdfdfcvbcvxvtgyfdfhtyiwefwakldmsrjngrhwra HBEAt
                                                                       l77777uuuu
-uuuuuuuuuuuuususueueururutitititififjfurjriejfhfjuftttuttttttttttfsltfgn n gdf g f fdgdfg fgdgdgfgdfgdfgdflgk
+uuuuuuuuuuuuususueueururutitititififjfurjriejfhfjuftttuttttttI'm fucking pissed
+off gdfg fgdgdgfgdfgdfgdflgk

      where are you from?-i am from chiyyyyyggggrrgrrgrchina too?xixi.